daptablade/docs/mynewbook/Tutorials/Simple component analysis.md

 The first two files are required and the last one is optional.
 You can inspect the paraboloid example file contents below.
 The `requirements.txt` file is not required here as the python code doesn't import any third-party python packages.
 We will use it in the [Simple optimisation problem](./Simple%20optimisation%20problem.md) to import openMDAO classes and functions.

 The `setup.py` module has to include a **setup** function that returns data that will be available to the compute function.
-Here we initialise x and y inputs with values from the params ([](tutorials-paraboloid-parameters)) input dictionary.
+Here we initialise x and y inputs with values from the [Parameters](tutorials-paraboloid-parameters) input dictionary.
 We also initialise the outputs and partials (function gradients), which will only be needed for the next example.

 The `compute.py` module has to include a **compute** function that returns a dictionary of data, which usually includes the component outputs dictionary.
 The compute function in this example calculates f(x,y) from the x and y values stored in the inputs dictionary.
 Again the partials calculation is only needed for the next example.